Towns & Villages of the Lake District

 Bowness-on-Windermere

-The popular tourist destinations of Bowness and Windermere draw large crowds annually.
+The popular tourist destinations of Bowness and Windermere attract large crowds each year.
 Visitors can cruise on Lake Windermere or explore the enchanting World of Beatrix Potter.

 Don't Miss: